-- (1) A company with which it does business - (2) A company in which the public company directly and indirectly holds more than 50 percent of the voting shares. - (3) A company that directly and indirectly holds more than 50 percent of the voting shares in the public company. - $(4) \quad \text{A company in which the public company holds, directly or indirectly, 90\% or more of the voting shares.} \\$ - (5) A company that fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project - (6) A company that all capital contributing shareholders make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages. - (7) Companies in the same industry provide among themselves joint and several securities for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other. - Note 2: Based on the Company's guidelines, the allowable aggregate amount of guarantee and endorsement provided to others cannot exceed 40% of the Company's issued capital, while the guarantee and endorsement for an individual counterparty cannot exceed 20% of the Company's issued capital. - (iii) Information regarding securities held as of December 31, 2022 (excluding investment in subsidiaries, associates and joint ventures)
+- (1) A company with which it does business. - (2) A company in which the public company directly and indirectly holds more than 50 percent of the voting shares. - (3) A company that directly and indirectly holds more than 50 percent of the voting shares in the public company. - $(4) \quad A \ company \ in \ which \ the \ public \ company \ holds, \ directly \ or \ indirectly, 90\% \ or \ more \ of \ the \ voting \ shares.$ - (5) A company that fulfills its contractual obligations by providing mutual endorsements/guarantees for another company in the same industry or for joint builders for purposes of undertaking a construction project - (6) A company that all capital contributing shareholders make endorsements/ guarantees for their jointly invested company in proportion to their shareholding percentages - (7) Companies in the same industry provide among themselves joint and several securities for a performance guarantee of a sales contract for pre-construction homes pursuant to the Consumer Protection Act for each other.

+Note 2: Based on the Company's guidelines, the aggregate amount of guarantee and endorsement provided to others cannot exceed 40% of the Company's issued capital, while the guarantee and endorsement for an individual counterparty cannot exceed 20% of the Company's issued capital.

+(iii) Information regarding securities held as of December 31, 2023 (excluding investment in subsidiaries, associates and joint ventures)

-Relationship Ending balance Maximum Name of Category and name with the security Number of Carrying Percentage of investment in holder of security issuer Recorded account shares amount ownership Fair value 2022 Note The Company Global Sky Express Taiwan Ltd. ı Financial assets at fair value through other comprehensive income - non-current 10,000 100 1.00 % 100 100 Evergreen Air Cargo Service Corporation - Financial assets at fair value through other comprehensive income - non-current 29,000 290 0.02 % 290 290 DIMSG Burwill Holdings Ltd. Financial assets at fair value through other comprehensive income-non-current 22,000 19 - 19 19 DIMSG Stamford Land - Financial assets at fair value through other comprehensive income-non-current 5,000 40 - 40 40
+Relationship Ending balance Maximum Name of holder Category and name of security with the security issuer Recorded account Number of shares Carrying amount Percentage of ownership Fair value investment in 2023 Note The Company Global Sky Express Taiwan Ltd. = Financial assets at fair value through other comprehensive income - non-current 10,000 100 1.00 % 100 100 Evergreen Air Cargo Service Corporation Financial assets at fair value through other comprehensive income - non-current 29,000 290 0.02 % 290 290 DIMSG Burwill Holdings Ltd. = Financial assets at fair value through other comprehensive income - non-current 22,000 19 - 19 19 DIMSG Stamford Land Financial assets at fair value through other comprehensive income - non-current 5,000 40 - 40 40